LogoLogo

 • Create a new Site from the Flowbite Portal Site Template.
 We'll use this in the examples

-• Siteglide-CLI - You'll need to understand how to open terminal on your machine and navigate to your Project's root folder.
+• - You'll need to understand how to open terminal on your machine and navigate to your Project's root folder.
 You'll need to have installed Siteglide-CLI and its dependency Node.js.
 You can't use GraphQL without Siteglide-CLI.

 Introduction